vas0011/cse15l-lab-reports/lab3.md

   ./biomed
   ./911report
 ```
-Using the ```-type``` option allows you to search for files based on their type.
-In this example we are searching the directory technical for other directories using the ```d```.
+Using the ```-type``` option allows you to search for directories or files based on their type.
+In this example we are searching the directory technical and its subdirectories for other directories using the ```d```.
 The other subdirectories of techinical and their subdirectories are outputted.
 This is useful because you can get a good idea of all the directories you are working with.

 **Example 2**
 ```